ingararntzen/timingdocs/docs/source/timeddata/interval.rst

 ..  note::

-    Programmers working with ``Axis`` and ``Sequencer`` need not know much about intervals, except how to create them.
-The rest of this section is intended mainly for reference or advanced usage.
+    Knowledge of how to create intervals is likely sufficient for basic usage of ``Axis`` and ``Sequencer``.
+The rest of this section serves mainly as a reference for advanced users interested in the details concerning ordering and lookup of intervals on a timeline.

 ..  _interval-mediastate:

 Background
 ------------------------------------------------------------------------

-This focus on intervals and their mathematical definition may seem odd, given that the topic isn't mathematics but media.
-Still, when it comes to discrete media, points and intervals are fundamental to the definition of *media state*.
-In particular, we often want media state to be well defined (without ambiguities) along the entire timeline.
+This focus on intervals and their mathematical definition may seem odd, given that the topic is media, not mathematics.
+Still, continuous media experiences require *media state* to be well defined along its timeline.
-For example, by using back-to-back intervals **... [a,b), [b,c), ...**
+For *discrete* media content, points and intervals offer a simple and elegant mechanism for achieving this goal:

-we may ensure that the entire timeline is covered by media content, and the use of brackets removes any ambiguity regarding the media state at interval endpoint **b**.
+    At any given point **p** on the timeline, the **media state** at point **p** is given by the set of all objects with an interval covering point **p**.

-    At any given point **p** on the timeline, the **media state** at point **p** is given by the set of all intervals covering point **p** and their associated media objects.
+The mathematical model for points and intervals is attractive in this context.
+For example, by using back-to-back intervals **... [a,b), [b,c), ...** one may ensure that the entire timeline is covered by media content, and the use of brackets removes any ambiguity regarding the media state at interval endpoints.

-The above definition makes a solid basis for implementing media navigation and playback.
-For example, skipping on the timeline requires a quick transition from one media state to another.
-Typically this involves deactivation of some media objects and activation of others.
-Furthermore, during continuous playback state transitions must be implemented dynamically and at the correct time.
-A brute force solution of repeatedly destroying and recreating the entire state may be detrimental to user experiences as well as battery levels.
+Importantly, the above definition also makes a solid basis for implementing *navigation* and *playback* within the *media state*.
+For example, jumping from one point to another on the timeline requires a quick transition between two different media states, possibly involving deactivation of some media objects and activation of others.
+Furthermore, during continuous media playback, state transitions must be implemented dynamically, at the correct time and in the correct order.

 .. _interval-endpoint:

-Endpoint
+Endpoint Types
 ------------------------------------------------------------------------

-Interval endpoints may also be discussed in isolation.
-The table below shows that there are four distinct types of endpoints, and that endpoints are defined by three distinct properties
+Intervals are defined as a pair of interval endpoints.
+The table below shows that there are four distinct types of endpoints, and that endpoints have three distinct properties

-*   **value** numerical value
+*   **value**: numerical value
-*   **direction** left or right
+*   **direction**: left or right
-*   **bracket** closed or open
+*   **bracket**: closed or open

     ======  ============  ======  =========  =======